rrra/www/content/calendar/2017/fargo-marathon.md

 +++
-endTime = ""
 date = "2017-05-20T06:00:00-05:00"
-endDate = "2017-05-20T15:00:00-05:00"
+endTime = "2017-05-20T15:00:00-05:00"
 contact = "KD0IOE"
 location = "Fargo / Moorhead Area"
 title = "Fargo Marathon 2017"
 dates = [ "Public Service" ]
 +++
-RRRA Communications Support for the Fargo Marathon will be coordinated through the
+RRRA communications support for the Fargo Marathon will be coordinated through the
 [Marathon Mailing List](https://lists.rrra.org/mailman/listinfo/marathon).
 So all operators who wish to volunteer for this event must subscribe to the